April 2021 – March 2022 Published April 2023

 Gender Pay and Bonus Gap

-When comparing the average hourly rate of pay, there is a negligible difference in the median average pay of our male and female employees and throughout the year we have achieved a narrowing in the mean pay gap from -6% to -4.5%.
+When comparing the average hourly rate of pay, there is a negligible difference in the median average pay of our male and female employees and a small mean pay gap showing that women's rate of pay is slightly higher than men's.

 The proportion of male and female employees across all quartiles of our workforce is relatively evenly split with: